OctopusDeploy/People/Software-Engineering/L4-Lead-Software-Engineer.md

 - I am a well-rounded developer, architect and problem solver.
 - I am an expert in my team's domain.
-- I am comfortable diving head-first into moderately risky or unknown situations with relatively little upfront information and oversight.
+- I am comfortable diving head-first into moderately risky or uncertain situations with relatively little upfront information and oversight.
 - I am confident making architectural decisions, taking cross-cutting concerns (for example, infrastructure, identity management, security, scalability, concurrency, and maintainability) into consideration as appropriate.
 - I stay up to date on evolving standards, platform features, and critical vendor and community-provided technologies.